THREE

 Over the pine trees,

-How I would like to go riding on the train!
+How I would like to go riding on that train!

 Tell me the story again about the time you went away,